 Connect with wildlife in its natural environment.
-Abundant bird species are present – from Atlantic puffin to bald eagles – as well as mammals such as moose black bear and, of course, whales.
-The Bay of Fundy is a haven for fin, minke, and the rare right whale, harbour, and grey seals and seabirds.
+Abundant bird species are present here – from Atlantic puffins to bald eagles – as well as mammals such as moose, black bear and whales.
+The Bay of Fundy is a haven for fin, minke and the rare right whale, seabirds, and harbour and grey seals.

 Ideal for viewing: humpback whale, American black bear, moose, harbour seal, Atlantic puffin

 One of the marine wonders of the world, the Bay of Fundy boasts the world’s highest tides, a distinctly scenic coastline, and one of the North Atlantic’s highest concentrations of whales and seabirds.
 Humpback, minke, and the rare North Atlantic right whale are amongst the species to be seen here.

 Ideal for viewing: humpback whale, harbour porpoise, bald eagle, fin whale, North Atlantic right whale

 Excellent for: Mark Carwardine wildlife holidays, Whale watching